2026 Maryland elections

 The 2026 Maryland elections will be held in the state of Maryland on November 3, 2026, alongside the nationwide midterm elections.
 Elections will be held for governor as well as all 8 of the state's U.S. House of Representatives seats, most statewide offices, eight county executives, all 141 seats in the Maryland House of Delegates, all 47 seats in the Maryland Senate, and other state and local elections.
-One ballot measure is scheduled to be on the ballot.
-Primary elections will be held on June 23, 2026.
+Three ballot measures are scheduled to be on the ballot.
+Primary elections were held on June 23, 2026.

 Maryland is generally considered to be one of the bluest states in the United States, consistently supporting Democrats statewide by wide margins for the past three decades.
 In the 2022 election cycle, Democrats expanded their supermajorities in both chambers of the state legislature and flipped the governorship.
 The state has not voted for a Republican for President since 1988, when George H.W.
 Bush swept most of the nation.
 Democrats have controlled both of Maryland's United States Senate seats since 1986.
 Maryland gave Kamala Harris her third strongest margin of victory across the country in 2024, behind Vermont and the District of Columbia.
+Democrats filed for all seats in the Maryland General Assembly for the first time since 1974.

 United States House of Representatives

 All of Maryland's 8 seats in the United States House of Representatives are up for election in 2026.
 United States representatives serve two year terms.

 Following the 2024 elections, 7 seats are held by Democrats, and one seat is held by a Republican, Andy Harris.
-State legislators are considering redrawing the state's congressional maps for the 2026 election cycle, which would likely eliminate the only Republican leaning seat in the state, MD-01.

 State executive

 Governor

 Incumbent Democratic governor Wes Moore was first elected in 2022 with 64.5% of the vote.
 He is running for re-election.

-Firearms business owner Carl Brunner, Baltimore Blast owner Ed Hale, U.S. Senate candidate John Myrick, and farmer Kurt Wedekind are running for the Republican nomination.
-State delegate Christopher Bouchat is expected to announce a bid for the Republican nomination, and minority leader of the Maryland Senate Steve Hershey has formed an exploratory committee.
-There is also speculation that Larry Hogan, who served as governor prior to Moore, is also considering a run for governor.
+Nine candidates ran in the Republican primary for governor, with media outlets describing former state delegate Dan Cox and Baltimore Blast owner Ed Hale the frontrunners of the race.
+Other candidates included firearms instructor Carl Brunner, 2024 U.S. Senate candidate John Myrick, and 2024 Baltimore mayoral candidate Shannon Wright.
+Cox defeated Hale in the Republican primary election with 43.3 percent of the vote and will face Moore in the general election.